The Greatest Love (South Korean TV series): Production

 Though the drama draws from gossip people hear about celebrities, Cha Seung-won said during the drama's press conference that he also wanted to show a bright, healthy side of the entertainment scene in Korea.
 He admitted that entertainers do hide behind their image due to their job.
 "However, this drama will show they are just genuine people off-camera," Cha said.
 Yoon Kye-sang added that, "The script is very realistic, giving a fun sneak peek into what is going on behind the scenes."
 Cha has described his comedic acting as technical while his co-star Gong Hyo-jin's is more naturalistic and reactive.
 They believe they struck a good balance between their two acting styles, which benefited the drama greatly.

 Filming

-Several of the locations used in the drama are Cafe Monet in Pyeongchang-dong (ostensibly run by Gu Ae-jung's friend Jenny), Kim Jong Young Museum (which served as Dokko Jin's luxurious house), Lotte World Magic Island (setting of Dokko Jin's love confession), D Square Gallery in Nonhyeon-dong (as Dokko Jin's management agency), and Choonwondang Museum of Korean Medicine in Jongno-gu (as Yoon Pil-joo's clinic).
+Several of the locations used in the drama are Cafe Monet in Pyeongchang-dong (ostensibly run by Gu Ae-jung's friend Jenny), Kim Jong Young Museum (which served as Dokko Jin's luxurious house), Lotte World Magic Island (setting of Dokko Jin's love confession), D Square Gallery in Nonhyeon-dong (as Dokko Jin's management agency), and Choonwondang Museum of Korean Medicine in Jongno District (as Yoon Pil-joo's clinic).

 Product placement (PPL) were integrated into the characters' storylines, and the drama's popularity resulted in increased sales of products such as smartphones LG Optimus Black and Optimus Big, social networking service Me2day, and energy drink VitaminWater.
 But the production received a warning from the Broadcasting Commission for what it termed the drama's "egregious" use of PPL.